You may have many questions about the benefits of priming a floor. Do you really need to use a primer? Why? We answer those questions for you.

 Why do I need to apply a primer sealer first coat?

 We always recommend the use of a floor primer/sealer rather than (i) using none or (ii) trying to cut the primer out by applying two coats of a top coat.
 Quite often, people will think that a priming and sealing the floor is overkill and that a topcoat can be used straight onto the substrate.
 This is simply not true.
-Priming and sealing a floor surface is key to preparing for a long-lasting and therefore cost-effective finish.
+Priming and sealing a floor surface prior to the application of floor paint is key to preparing for a long-lasting and therefore cost-effective finish.

 A primer, whether it is a single or two-pack primer, will dry with different properties to a top coat.
 A floor primer is a base coat which penetrates the surface of the substrate and acts as an anchor for the top coat.
-Primer dries with a microscopically undulating surface and gives the floor-paint top-coat something to grip onto, creating a cross-link.
+When priming a floor, primer dries with a microscopically undulating surface and gives the floor-paint top-coat something to grip onto, creating a cross-link.
 The use of a primer ensures adhesion to the floor and a strong, long-lasting surface, when used in conjunction with a floor-paint top-coat.

 Can I use a first coat from a different floor-paint system?